personalSol/devNotes/1 - notes/z. others/roadmap.md

 things to do on side
 - [ ] learn maths from that krish naik course
 - [ ] follow chai aur code cohort

+For learn in public:
+- daily linkedin post
+- daily twitter post
+- weelkly dev io post
+- weekly hashnode post
+- weekly one video of me explaining what problems i faced and how I overcame them

 # Reference